mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Time

-Use numerals and am or pm without a space.
+Use numerals and am or pm, with a space in between.
 Don’t use minutes for on-the-hour time.

-- 7am
+- 7 am
-- 7:30pm
+- 7:30 pm

 Use a hyphen between times to indicate a time period.